vespa-engine/metrics-emitter/cloudwatch/README.md

 ## Prerequisites
 You'll need to have the following available for this guide:
-1. Vespa application endpoint (from the Vespa console)
+1. Vespa application endpoint
 2. Application public certificate and private key
-3. An AWS user with permissions to create these resourses:
+3. An AWS user with permissions to create these resources:
     * SSM parameters
     * IAM roles and policies
     * Lambdas